devtodev-analytics/unreal-sdk/README.md

 Getting Started
 ---------------
-Check out our [official documentation](https://www.devtodev.com/help/135/unreal_engine/) to learn how to install the library on your IDE.
-You will also learn how to make use of all the features we currently support!
+Full description of the integration process of devtodev SDK and all the accessible features can be found on the page with [official devtodev documentation](https://www.devtodev.com/help/141).

 Changelog
 ---------